Our Review Process

 The Salmon is rich in Omega-3 fatty acids.
 It reduces cardiovascular complications associated with diabetes, like heart failure and stroke.
 It improves insulin sensitivity.

 It is rich in protein and a mineral called selenium, which lowers blood sugar levels.
 It reduces cholesterol and prevents blockage of arteries.
+Also know about Indian diabetes diet.

 Loaded with high concentrations of proteins, Omega-3 fatty acids, vitamins, and minerals, mackerel serves to decrease cholesterol levels in the blood.
 It is known to prevent heart disease and dementia as well.